-Pharmacy Supply Limit Instructions In-Network Retail Pharmacies 90 days Pay the cost-share in the Summary Of Your Costs at the pharmacy Out-Of-Network Retail Pharmacies 90 days Pay the full cost of the drug at the pharmacy. , Send Premera a claim.
-See How Do I File A Claim in this booklet for instructions.
-In-Network Mail- Order Pharmacy (Out-Of-Network mail-order pharmacies are not covered) 90 days Allow 2 weeks for your prescription to be filled.
+Pharmacy Supply Limit Instructions In-Network Retail or In-Network Specialty Pharmacies 30 days Pay the cost-share in the Summary Of Your Costs at the pharmacy

+Out-Of-Network Retail Pharmacies 30 days Pay the full cost of the drug at the pharmacy.
+Send Premera a claim.
+See How Do I File A Claim? in this booklet for instructions.
+In-Network Mail- Order Pharmacy (Out-of-network mail-order pharmacies are not covered) 90 days Allow 2 weeks for your prescription to be filled.
 Ask your doctor to prescribe up to a 90-day supply of the drug you need.
-Send your prescriptions and a pharmacy mail-order form to the mail order pharmacy.
+Send your prescriptions and a pharmacy mail-order form to the mail-order pharmacy.
 You can download the form from our website or call us for a copy.
 Our website and phone numbers are on the back cover of this booklet.
-In-Network Specialty Pharmacies 30 days Pay the cost-share in the Summary Of Your Costs at the pharmacy